ansonhex/ansonhex/README.md

 ✦ Ex-PM with a 3-year track record in IoT and Consumer Electronics field.

-✦ Passionate about AI on the edge & hardware.
+✦ Passionate about AI on the edge.

 <br />